urql-graphql/urql/docs/graphcache/local-resolvers.md

 ## Resolving other fields

-In the above two examples we've seen how a resolver can replace Graphcache's logic which usually reads links and records only from its locally cached data.
+In the above two examples we've seen how a resolver can replace Graphcache's logic, which usually reads links and records only from its locally cached data.
 We've seen how a field on a record can use `parent[fieldName]` to access its cached record value and transform it and how a resolver for a link can return a partial entity [or a key](#resolving-by-keys).